 - Use the tether strap — a strap that hooks to the top of the seat and attaches to an anchor in the vehicle — for extra stability.

-Bulky outerwear and blankets can prevent harness straps from snugly securing your baby.
+Bulky outerwear and blankets can prevent harness straps from snugly securing your child.
 Buckle the harness, and then place a coat or blanket over the harness to keep your baby warm.

-10. Transitioning to a safety belt too soon
+9. Transitioning to a seat belt too soon

 Most kids can safely use an adult seat belt sometime between ages 8 and 12.
 Here's how you'll know that your child is ready: